reshamas/reshamas.github.io/_posts/2000-01-01-reflecting-on-two-years-on-the-numfocus-disc-committee.md

 </p>

-# Reflecting on Two Years on the NumFOCUS DISC Committee

 I served on the DISC Committee for a 2-year term from Spring 2017 to Spring 2019.
 This is my story.